JeremiahKaren/35percent.github.io/auctions.md

 ![](/img/aylesburymedicalcentreandlibrary.jpg)
 *Aylesbury Medical Centre, East St Library, Wells Way Library, Aylesbury Learning Centre*

-Likewise, the new Camberwell library is a replacement of the one that was closed down in 2015.
+Likewise, the new Camberwell library is a replacement of the one that was closed down in 2015 and has been funded exclusively by the Council.

 ![](/img/camberwelllibraries.jpg)
 *Former Camberwell library (left), new Camberwell library (right)*

 ## Selling Southwark's adult care services
-Meanwhile, in order to make up the shortfall in funding the construction of the replacement libraries, health and leisure centre, the Council has been making drastic cuts to social services and frantically selling off premises used by them.
+Meanwhile, in order to fund the construction of the replacement facilities, the Council has been making drastic cuts to other services and frantically selling off premises used by them.

-The Council has [cut](http://moderngov.southwark.gov.uk/documents/s59115/Policy%20and%20Resources%20Strategy%20201617%20to%20201819.pdf) a staggering £39m from the current year's budget for education and adult services alone.
+For example, the Council has [cut](http://moderngov.southwark.gov.uk/documents/s59115/Policy%20and%20Resources%20Strategy%20201617%20to%20201819.pdf) a staggering £39m from the current year's budget for education and adult services alone.
 Here is a map of some adult services buildings that have been, or are being sold off or closed down by the Council's current (Labour) administration:

 <center>
 <iframe src="http://35percent.org/soldbysouthwark.html" width="800" height="600"></iframe>
 <font size="2">Click <a href="http://35percent.org/soldbysouthwark.html">here</a> to view our map in a separate browser window</font>
 </center>

 Besides selling off its community and social services facilities, the Council has been busy [selling off its council estates](http://35percent.org/the-southwark-clearances/), its [Town Halls](http://35percent.org/southwark-town-halls/) and street properties.
-We have compiled a [brochure](/images/sold_by_southwark.pdf) showing some of the street property Council homes that have been sold at auction by the current (Labour) administration.
+Here are some of the street properties [sold at auction](/images/sold_by_southwark.pdf) by the current (Labour) administration.

 | Council House  | Address  | Sold Price  | Date  |
 |---|---|---|---|